Algex07/E-Commerce-Back-End/README.md

   npmi, express, .env,

   ## Purpose:
-  To test learn to connect your database MySQL to your application and check it functionality.
+  To learn to connect yourapplicationto your MySQL database and check it functionality using "Postman or Imsomnia".

   ## Licenses:
   None